chuckstack/pg-workflow/readme.md

 - todo: here

 Other notes:
-- supports both people and system responsilities
+- supports both people and system responsibilities
 - supports real-time interaction with outside systems (webhooks)
 - 1,000,000% the goal to have ai help write the application
 - 1,000,000% the goal to have ai help users create and manage processes and requests.